newjersey/navigator.business.nj.gov/content/src/filings/cba-1.md

   * $50,000 or less, the tax rate is 6.5%

-  Tax periods of less than 12 months qualify for:[LJ[1]
+  Tax periods of less than 12 months qualify for:

   * 7.5% rate if the prorated entire net income does not exceed $8,333 per month